rthornton128/calc/README.md

 # Prerequisites

  * Make sure GOPATH/bin is in your PATH environmental variable
- * GCC is installed (see Usage: Alternate C Compilers, below)
+ * C compiler; GCC is recommended (see Usage: Alternate C Compilers, below if you wish to use something other than GCC)
+ * *Windows Only* Mingw or some kind of make program compatible with GNU Make.
+Msys is _not_ required.

 # Install